 How to get to Shatili:

 Shatili is about 140 km north of Tbilisi.
 Because of the snow, the road is only accessible from May to October.
-Since you have to cross the Datvijvari pass, I highly recommend to take a minibus from Didube Metro station (it costs about $15) instead of hitchhiking, or rent a 4X4 car with an experienced local driver, because the road is unpaved and dangerous.
+Since you have to cross the Datvijvari pass, I highly recommend taking a minibus from Didube Metro station (it costs about $15) instead of hitchhiking, or rent a 4X4 car with an experienced local driver, because the road is unpaved and dangerous.
 Remember, safety first!

 Where to stay in Shatili:

-There are a few guesthouses in Shatili but you can’t book a room online except for one on AirBnB.
 There are also plenty of camping areas close to the river.